andreasKroepelin/cetramed-polylux/README.md

-# CeTraMed slide template for Polylux
+# CeTraMed slides template for Polylux

 A template for creating presentation slides with Typst and [Polylux](https://github.com/polylux-typ/polylux/), following the branding of